lnde/ansible-ncyang/README.md

 ## Using the playbooks

+If you're only interested to see the techniques or you don't have any network devices.
+You can still run these as-is and see the generated XML that would be deployed using NETCONF.

+If you are going to run these against actual devices you'll have to modify the
+following:

-- If you're going to run these playbooks you'll need one Juniper router and one Cisco IOS XR router.
+- If you're going to run these playbooks you'll need one Juniper router and one Cisco IOS XR router, called `juniper-r1` and `cisco-r1` in the inventory.
 - Modify the inventory in `environments/dev/hosts.yml` with their credentials.
 - Modify `environments/dev/host_vars/*.yml`
 - Look at ansible.cfg and make any additional changes as per required for your environment.

-In order for ansible to find the `oc_output` Python module we need to add the `filter_plugins/` folder to the search path.
+In order for Ansible to find the `oc_output` Python module we need to add the `filter_plugins/` folder to the search path.

 ```